linkxiao/preact-redux-router-app/README.md

 ## Current on Class

-> Class-09 Handle Simple Routing with preact-router
+> Class-10 Integrate react-router with Preact

 ## What different with React?